 Philip, with whom I have worked, is part of the team which has designed a course in emoji which is offered – free – by the Open University:

 …any new thoughts on emoji interpretation, or additional links would be gratefully received!
 Here are the remaining links from the past year:

 …in 2018, at long last, we gingers were validated:

-A footnote.
 US language specialist Ben Zimmer‘s son claims that this, the suspension railway, is the least used emoji: